 This paper presents the core results extracted from the author's Master's thesis \cite{CVD24}.
-Building upon the preparatory work in two companion papers \cite{Che26G1, Che26R2} originating from the same thesis, it investigates the existence and qualitative properties of stable, uniformly rotating star–planet systems governed by the Euler–Poisson equations.
-This work thereby extends McCann's framework for binary stars \cite{McC06} to the setting of small mass ratios, as established in Theorems~\ref{themA} and~\ref{themA'}.
+It investigates the existence and qualitative properties of stable, uniformly rotating star–planet systems governed by the Euler–Poisson equations, as established in Theorems \ref{themA} and \ref{themA'}.

+Although this paper builds upon the preparatory work in two companion papers \cite{Che26G1, Che26R2} originating from the same thesis \cite{CVD24}, it is largely self-contained.
+Relevant auxiliary results can also be found in other existing literature cited at the corresponding locations herein, with the author's papers \cite{Che26G1, Che26R2} providing refined and more complete proofs.

 The paper is structured as follows.
 Section \ref{section2-construction and results} introduces the variational formulation and states the main results.
 Section \ref{section3-Preliminary Results} collects preliminary results about two-body systems and non-rotating single star cases from \cite{McC06, AB71, LY87, Che26G1, Che26R2}.
-Section \ref{section4-Existence of Constrained Minimizers}, \ref{section5-Bound of the Supports of Density Functions} and \ref{section6-Existence for Star-Planet Systems} are the core of this paper, where we will prove existence of star-planet systems.
+Sections \ref{section4-Existence of Constrained Minimizers}, \ref{section5-Bound of the Supports of Density Functions} and \ref{section6-Existence for Star-Planet Systems} are the core of this paper, where we will prove existence of star-planet systems.
 Sections \ref{section7-The Maximum Number of Connected Components of Minimizers} studies distances between (possible) different connected components of planets or stars, leading to the conjecture that minimizer may consist of at most two connected components, corresponding to exactly one star and exactly one planet respectively.